-Today, the mountain towns around Livingston Manor look like a branch office of Brooklyn’s hipster brand, more under-the-radar Bushwick and Bed-Stryversions (Bed-Stuy) than scenester Williamsburg, where men sport the beard du-jour, warm cocktails are served in jam jars, and farmers’ markets are populated by artisanal cheese makers and bakers.
-Young chefs have migrated here from Michelin-starred restaurants for the chance to work with farm-to-table eggs and just-pulled root vegetables, and arty types gather at local craft breweries, distilleries, and 18th century style cideries without the danger of police raids this time.
+Today, the mountain towns around Livingston Manor look like a branch office of Brooklyn’s hipster brand, more under-the-radar Bushwick and Bed-Stryversions (Bed-Stuy) than scenester Williamsburg, where men sport the beard du-jour, warm cocktails are served in jam jars, and farmers’ markets are populated by artisanal cheesemakers and bakers.
+Young chefs have migrated here from Michelin-starred restaurants for the chance to work with farm-to-table eggs and just-pulled root vegetables, and arty types gather at local craft breweries, distilleries, and 18th-century style cideries without the danger of police raids this time.

-The most imaginative developers in the modern Catskills may be Sims and Kirsten Foster.
-Sims started as a local boy who rose to a senior management position at Commune Hotels, a group of prestigious brands led by John Pritzker, member of Hyatt Hotels’ founding family.
-Seeing potential here, the Fosters have recently opened four trend-setting properties: The DeBruce, the newest one with 14 rooms on a ledge overlooking the Willowemoc Valley, which just hit this year’s Condé Nast Traveler Hot List, Nine River Road, an eight room riverside retreat near the town of Callicoon, Arnold House, possesing a piney, Scandi-cool vibe, and the North Branch Inn, restored to echo the building’s 1868 roots with Edison-style filament light bulbs and a two-lane, wooden bowling alley with handset pins.
+The most imaginative developers in the modern Catskills maybe Sims and Kirsten Foster.
+Sims started as a local boy who rose to a senior management position at Commune Hotels, a group of prestigious brands led by John Pritzker, a member of Hyatt Hotels’ founding family.
+Seeing potential here, the Fosters have recently opened four trend-setting properties: The DeBruce, the newest one with 14 rooms on a ledge overlooking the Willowemoc Valley, which just hit this year’s Condé Nast Traveler Hot List, Nine River Road, an eight-room riverside retreat near the town of Callicoon, Arnold House, possessing a piney, Scandi-cool vibe, and the North Branch Inn, restored to echo the building’s 1868 roots with Edison-style filament light bulbs and a two-lane, wooden bowling alley with handset pins.
 Fashionably retro-fare, the Bar Room restaurant uses local ingredients like nutty wheatberry, topped by a blazing orange, freshly-laid egg, and the breakfast buffet is piled with home-baked English muffins and nuggets of house-made granola.
 Foster’s properties represent the next bend in the cultural road; as he tells Silverman: “We’ve swapped gefilte fish for locally cured bacon.”

 And while Foster is looking to the future, where he sees the Catskills becoming a year-round destination, like Switzerland, he seems most inspired by its present state: a blank slate to be shaped by the next generation.
 “You won’t find perfection,” he admits, “but the people that come here like that.
 They’re comfortable with the heterogeneity of rural people next to city dwellers up for the weekend or with getting lost and exploring country roads because there’s no direct train.
 They come because it’s a place where people would rather share a bottle of beer in a tavern than watch TV.”

 If the heyday of the Borscht Belt Catskills faded when my generation could hop planes to Europe for the summer, some of us are now returning.
-We’re not seeking a refuge from the steaming city streets like our forebears.
+We’re not seeking refuge from the steaming city streets like our forebears.
 Instead, we’re coming for the qualities that summoned the 19th century Hudson River School painters: pristine views, abundant local produce, and the companionship of like-minded souls.
 “It’s not yet for everybody,” Foster allows, “but for those who get it, it’s ideal.”

 Eating and Sleeping